kkaefer/chrono.js/README.markdown

-An attempt to implement commonly used functionality for use in Node.js.
+This project aims to become a repository for commonly used application-level functionality that is not provided by Node.js or JavaScript itself.
+Where possible and sensible, **libjs** extends built-in object's prototypes.

+Contributions are welcome!

 Tests can be run with [Expresso](http://github.com/visionmedia/expresso).

 ## Date